Texas Criminal Laws Explained: Procedures, Codes & State Rights (2026)

 Why are Texas criminal laws considered stricter than other states?

-Texas is known for strict sentencing laws, including active use of the death penalty, long sentences for repeat offenders, and limited leniency for certain drug or non-violent crimes.
-The state also gives prosecutors wide discretion and emphasizes public safety in sentencing policies.
+Texas is known for tough sentencing laws.
+The state uses the death penalty, gives long sentences to repeat offenders, and is less lenient with some drug or non-violent crimes.
+Prosecutors also have a lot of freedom, and public safety is a big focus in sentencing.

 What makes Texas criminal courts unique?